Village Barn

 Village Barn is the first country music program on American network television.
-Broadcast by NBC-TV from May 24, 1948to September 1949 and from January 16 to May 29, 1950, the live weekly variety series originated from The Village Barn, a country music nightclub in New York City's Greenwich Village.
+Broadcast by NBC-TV from May 24, 1948 to September 1949 and from January 16 to May 29, 1950, the live weekly variety series originated from The Village Barn, a country music nightclub in New York City's Greenwich Village.

 Hosts included Zebe Carver, Dick Thomas, Dick Dutley, Bob Stanton (Robert Haymes), Rosalie Allen and Ray Forrest.
 Guests for the premiere, a 40-minute broadcast by WNBT, were Texas Ruby and Curly Fox along with The Dixie Boys.

 Performers included Pappy Howard and His Tumbleweed Gang, Harry Ranch and His Kernels of Korn, Bill Long's Ranch Girls, Plute Pete (1948–1949) and Romolo De Spirito (1949).
 Shorty Warren and His Western Rangers appeared in November 1948.
 In July 1949, Oklahoma governor Roy J. Turner appeared, singing his single, "My Memory Trail".

 The show also featured square dancing and audience participation in kiddie car, hobby horse and potato sack races.